buzz3791/git_lesson/README.md

-This repo contains the files used for a git lesson.
+Changed it #2 This repo contains the files used for a git lesson.